DeltadexGame/Launcher/README.md

 I moved to Ultralight, which allows for the above.
 It allowed me to create the HTML/CSS/JS frontend, and then manage JS callbacks with C++ for native tasks, such as executing the game's JAR file, etc.,

+### Why Ultralight?
+- Performant
+- Small binary sizes
+- Allowed me to create the frontend with HTML/CSS/JS

 #### 3. Development
 Development began mid-Week 2 once the mockups were finalised and is currently ongoing.

 #### To-Do
-The following items will be completed in the coming week(s):
+The following items will be completed in the coming week:
-- Start communication with the API for sign-up and login of the users.
 - Download images of cards from the project's CDN into an assets directory, for the game client to make use of them.

 ## Running/Building